 Move like a Turtle.
 Flutter like a Butterfly and Play like a Kitten.

 It's Sunday morning and literally, a sunny day.
-Even if the sun wasn't shining brightly through your bedroom window as you opened your eyes, with an unintended smile on your face, it would be a bright, lovely day.
+Even if the sun wasn't shining brightly through your bedroom window as you opened your eyes, it would be a bright, lovely day.
 Your mind goes immediately to one hell of a retirement party you attended the night before.
 It was a celebration to end all.
 You were nearly giddy with joy because in fact, that party was in honor of you!
-On that note, a wave of excitement bolts you out of bed.
+You smile and bolt out of bed.
+Good Morning!

 What's that expression?
 Oh yeah, "Today is the first day of the rest of our life."
 This day, Day One of your retirement from 40 years of work, dedication and productivity, the 9 to 5 grind with it's myriad of ups and downs, has come to an end.

-You look around the room and notice the helium balloons, having lost at least half of the gas, are floating and bobbing above your bed.
+You look around the room and notice, as the helium balloons, having lost half their gas, float and bob above your bed.
 On your night stand where you tossed them, are all the cards from fellow employees who threw this bash for you and partied hardy in your honor, until Midnight.
-Recalling the words inside one of those cards, brings another smile to your face.
+Recalling the words inside one of those cards, brings a smile to your face.
 Joe, Supervisor from the shipping department, suggested your new life will allow you to "move like a turtle, flutter like a butterfly and play like a kitten."
 You announced to your guests that you're looking forward to doing just that.

-You hadn't given much thought to what you might do this first day of your brand new life.
-Since your decision to retire, you've spent many an hour daydreaming of all the things you'd love to do, the places you're determined to go and all the exploring of every last thing there just hadn't been time to do.
+This morning, you realize what little thought you'd given to what you might do this first day of your brand new life of pure freedom.
+Since your decision to retire, you may have spent many an hour daydreaming of all the things you'd love to do, the places you're determined to visit and all the exploring of every last thing there just hadn't been time to do.
 Now, your life belongs to you.
 What an exciting concept.
 Go ahead, pinch yourself.
-You've earned this, my friend and I'd like to take this opportunity to share a few ideas for your consideration.
+You've earned this, my friend and I'm here now, to share a few ideas for you to entertain.

 What do you love to do?
 Saddle up that Hobby Horse.